 You can use chicken with bone too if you prefer.
 In that case, increase marination time accordingly.

 Next comes roasting.
 Roasting whole spices in a bit of oil is called blooming*, and it makes the spices more fragrant.
-I do not add water while grinding, as the coarse paste gives a wonderful aroma when sauteed with chicken.
+Add just enough water while grinding, and add more water as per need to cook the curry.

 Adding water while cooking is up to you.
 If you want a watery curry add a cup of water.
 If you want it completely dry 1/4 cup or even one or two sprinkles should be enough.